-- Such restraints originate primarily from political considerations and are imposed based on negotiations of the importer with the exporter. - The inducement for the exporter to agree to a VER is mostly to appease the importing country and to avoid the effects of possible retaliatory trade restraints that may be imposed by the importer.
+Such restraints originate primarily from political considerations and are imposed based on negotiations of the importer with the exporter.

+The inducement for the exporter to agree to a VER is mostly to appease the importing country and to avoid the effects of possible retaliatory trade restraints that may be imposed by the importer.
+Andian Domestic domestic consumer surplus.

-3ndion Onnote: - VERs may arise when the import-competing industries seek protection from a surge of imports from particular exporting countries. - VERs cause, as do tariffs and quotas, domestic prices to rise and cause loss of domestic consumer surplus. $S{upply} \downarrow Prices \uparrow$
+VERs may arise when the import-competing industries seek protection from a surge of imports from particular exporting countries.

+VERs cause, as do tariffs and quotas, domestic prices to rise and cause loss of